-Listed here are five mistakes you should avoid when training your dog.
+Listed here are five mistakes you should avoid when training your dog:

 The most important aspect of dog training is consistency.
 Examples of consistency include always using the same verbal command, always providing a reward for your pet, and being firm with the house rules.
-For instance, if you do not allow your dog on the couch but your spouse occasionally lets your pup enjoy the furniture, your dog will struggle know what is appropriate.
+For instance, if you do not allow your dog on the couch but your spouse occasionally lets your pup enjoy the furniture, your dog will struggle to know what is appropriate.

 Dogs have a short attention span and an even shorter memory.
 When you are teaching your dog a new skill, you must have the proper timing when administering a treat or praise.
 If you wait too long, your dog will be confused and not make the connection between behavior and reward.
 You should also make sure that your doggy is not too tired.
 One of the big mistakes is tiring your dog out before training.
 Rather than a long hike, take your dog for a short walk or play fetch for a while and then concentrate completely on training.
 Anyway, you can go for a walk after the training session as a reward.

 Expecting Too Much, Too Soon